kw-andy/ssh-srv/README.md

 * rev3 is to use a RSA key to connect to a distant server

-* ag is for an interactive session with ssh but it can be with ftp too
+* ag is for an interactive session with ssh.
+It can used any tools that are interactive lile with ftp or sftp

 # The aim is to build a bastion host with prerecorder settings